burakim/swipe-listview/README.md

     }
 ```

-side variable represents swipe side and 0 for unswipped row and 1 for swipped row. position variable represents which row is gonna be created.
-Furthermore, ViewGroup container is parent view that stores rows.
+"side" variable represents swipe side and 0 for unswipped row and 1 for swipped row.

+"position" variable represents which row is gonna be created.

+Furthermore, ViewGroup "container" is parent view that stores rows.

 That's it, more power to you!